Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from General Motors - Moraine Assembly Plant at its Moraine facility, reporting 1,100 affected workers.
+The largest notice was filed by General Motors - Moraine Assembly Plant at its Moraine facility, reporting 1,100 affected workers.
 Sara Lee Food & Beverge followed with 334 workers.

 Trend & Outlook